 - 2020 B.S., Nuclear Engineering, University of California – Berkeley

-For DoseNet, his work primarily involves software creation for the operation of the sensors (Si radiation counter, D3S CsI hand-held radiation spectrometer and CO2/Air Quality/Weather) used on the devices installed in remote locations.
+In the past, his work for DoseNet primarily involved software creation for the operation of the sensors (Si radiation counter, D3S CsI hand-held radiation spectrometer and CO2/Air Quality/Weather) used on the devices installed in remote locations.
 He also designed the current implementation of the outdoor system layout, including the PCB design for the Raspberry Pi and the sensor mounting apparatus (laser-cut wood mounting plates).
 For RadWatch he helps with collection and preparation of fish samples for Gamma/NA Analysis, along with teaching the newer members about radiation detection equipment and analysis techniques.

 In the Fall 2019 and Fall 2020 semesters, he served as the TA for Dr. Hanks’s Engineering 11, A Hands-on Introduction to Radiation Detection: Getting to Know Our Radioactive World.
 He was also one of the Knitting DeCal facilitators from Fall 2017 to Spring 2020.